-At the beginning of the 20th Century Egon Schiele is one of the most provocative artists in Vienna.
+At the beginning of the 20th Century, Egon Schiele is one of the most provocative artists in Vienna.
 His life and work are driven by beautiful women and an era that is coming to an end.
-Two women will have a lasting impact on him - his sister and first muse Gerti, and 17 year old Wally, arguably Schiele's one true love, immortalized in his famous painting 'Death and the Maiden'.
+Two women will have a lasting impact on him - his sister and first muse Gerti, and 17-year-old Wally, arguably Schiele's one true love, immortalized in his famous painting 'Death and the Maiden'.
 Schiele's radical paintings scandalize Viennese society while daring artists like Gustav Klimt and art agents alike are sensing the exceptional.
-But Egon Schiele is also prepared to go beyond his own pain and to sacrifice Love and Life for his Art.
-Art that inspires us up to this day.
+But Egon Schiele is also prepared to go beyond his own pain and to sacrifice love and life for his art.

 Jun is a total recluse who won't take a step outside his house and only loves online shopping.
 When Jun winds up a doll that suddenly appears in his room because of his mail-orders tendencies, he has no idea what he's in for.
 The doll comes to life and proclaims herself to be 'Shinku'.
 She later binds Jun to her as a medium, her counterpart, and her magical power source, in an attempt to save his life.
 And so starts the beginning of a chaotic life for the Sakurada household as more Rozen Maidens arrive on their doorsteps.
 But what are the Rozen Maidens and why do they exist?
 And will Jun learn to open up his heart and face his fears?
 The main characters are: Sakurada Jun - The main lead of the story who has to learn to face his fears, thanks to the arrival of Shinku.
 The interaction between Jun and Shinku are often funny and at times, touching.